 Bradford Beach in Milwaukee is a beach that can get pretty busy.
 In addition to the beautiful Lake Michigan beach, Bradford Beach has a volleyball area, cabana rentals, tiki hut bars, and concession stands.

 Bradford Beach is also an area where numerous events and concerts are scheduled.
-This might just be a great place to visit, kick back, and attend a concert.
+This would be a great place to visit, kick back, and attend a concert.

 Bradford Beach features a permanent concrete ramp to make access to the beach easier.
-There are also Mobi-mat portable walkway making Bradford Beach America’s most accessible beach.
+There is also a Mobi-mat portable walkway making Bradford Beach America’s most accessible beach.

 Bradford Beach was the first beach in the nation to be completely accessible thanks to Mobi-mats.

-Free beach wheelchairs can be checked out which features wide tires allowing you to easily maneuver in the sand and water.
+Free beach wheelchairs can be checked out, which features wide tires allowing you to maneuver in the sand and water easily.

 A nice change from your busy city schedule but maybe not the quiet beach experience you might be looking for.